 (predicate) similarity type.
-For instance, the clas of models $\mathbf{M} = (\mathbf{D}, \mathbf{P}, \mathbf{Q})$ where P, Q are unary predicates with a non-empty intersection encodes the logical notion of 'overlap'.
-More generally, we also consider pairs (\mathbf{M} , s) with s a variable assignment.
-For instance, the class of pairs (\mathbf{M} , s) with (\mathbf{D} , \mathbf{P} , \mathbf{Q}) as above, and s an assignment sending one single variable x to some object in both P and Q, naturally encodes the logical operation of intersection.
+For instance, the clas of models $\mathbf{M} = (D, P, Q)$ where P, Q are unary predicates with a non-empty intersection encodes the logical notion of 'overlap'.
+More generally, we also consider pairs (\mathbf{M}, s) with s a variable assignment.
+For instance, the class of pairs (\mathbf{M}, s) with (D, P, Q) as above, and s an assignment sending one single variable s to some object in both s and s and s an assignment logical operation of intersection.
 Next, we seek a link with semantic computation.
-Fix some finite number of variables k.
-After all, any computation process uses only a fixed number of registers for accessing objects in the domain of the relevant models.
+Fix some finite number of variables s and s and s are computation process uses only a fixed number of registers for accessing objects in the domain of the relevant models.